Boston Brace 3D

 The Boston Brace 3D is the next innovation in the non-operative treatment of idiopathic scoliosis.
 Our clinical experts have combined knowledge of the three-dimensional scoliosis curvature with the latest in shape capture and CAD/CAM technologies.
 This enhanced brace design comes from the unique and selective shift/push combination of corrective forces that are fabricated into each brace.

 How the Boston Brace 3D Works

 Scoliosis is a tri-planar deformity, and the Boston Brace 3D orthosis works to correct the spine in all three planes—coronal, sagittal and transverse.
 The Boston Brace 3D features an improved brace design with a unique shift/push combination of corrective forces that create a unique force coupler to improve correction.
 An enhanced anterior lateral relief is added to provide additional room for de-rotation and breathing mechanics.

 Custom Fabricated Using CAD/CAM Technology

-To ensure maximal curve correction, the Boston Brace 3D is custom-fabricated for each individual patient.
-Shape capturing technology and precise measurements of the patient are obtained to create a 3D CAD/CAM model.
+To ensure maximal curve correction, the Boston Brace 3D is custom designed for each individual patient.
+Shape capturing technology (scans) and precise measurements of the patient are obtained to create a three dimensional CAD/CAM model.
 Systematic analysis of the x-ray is performed to optimize the corrective forces (push/shift) creating an asymmetrical shape, while optimizing sagittal plane balance.
 The corrective forces are created in conjunction with open/void areas that allow for easier breathing mechanics.